-- a) Unwarranted constant and destructive criticism; - b) Singling out and isolating, ignoring, ostracizing, etc. - c) Persistently demeaning, patronizing, belittling, and ridiculing; and/or, - d) Threatening, shouting at, and humiliating, particularly in front of others
+- a) Unwarranted constant and destructive criticism; - b) Singling out and isolating, ignoring, ostracizing, etc.; - c) Persistently demeaning, patronizing, belittling, and ridiculing; and/or, - d) Threatening, shouting at, and humiliating, particularly in front of others

-Employees who believe they have been harassed or are alleging illegal harassment have a duty to promptly report the incident or complaint to the agency's EEO Coordinator/Counselor or his or her immediate supervisor.
+Employees who believe they have been harassed or alleging illegal harassment have a duty to promptly report the incident or complaint to the agency's EEO Coordinator/Counselor or his or her immediate supervisor.
+A list of agency EEO counselors is available at the State of West Virginia Office of Equal Opportunity website.
+Employees may also file a grievance with the Public Employees Grievance Board.
 Individuals also have the right to file such complaints with the West Virginia Human Rights Commission and/or the United States Equal Employment Opportunity Commission (EEOC).

-Nondiscriminatory hostile work environment claims are not within the jurisdiction of the EEO.
-Employees must address such complaints through their manager/ supervisor, the Public Employees Grievance Board grievance procedure (if applicable), or litigation.
+Nondiscriminatory hostile work environment claims are not within the jurisdiction of the EEO office.
+Employees must address such complaints through their manager/ supervisor, the Public Employees Grievance Board grievance procedure, or litigation.